 9. Enjoy the trails at the Lincoln Memorial Garden.

 Nature lover’s rejoice!
-Springfield is home to some beautiful nature based must see attractions including the Lincoln Memorial Garden.
-The Lincoln Memorial Garden represents an accurate Midwest landscape, containing plants native to the three states Abraham Lincoln would have lived: Kentucky, Indiana and Illinois.
+Springfield is home to some beautiful nature based attractions, including the Lincoln Memorial Garden.
+The Lincoln Memorial Garden represents an accurate Midwest landscape.
+The gardens contain plants native to the three states Abraham Lincoln would have lived: Kentucky, Indiana and Illinois.
 This 100-acre site features six miles of trails, footbridges, a pond, eight stone council rings, and dozens of wooden benches.
 The Lincoln Memorial Garden is great for families, birdwatchers, photographers, artists, nature enthusiasts, and those who are just seeking to relax in the beauty of nature.

 9. View the newly renovated Illinois Governor’s Mansion.